Guides

 An acrylic latex-based caulk dries as water dissipates from the material, so putting a fan in the room will accelerate the cycle.

-Alternatively, silicone caulks need dampness to dry and fix—a humidifier in the room is a great resource.
+Alternatively, silicone caulks need dampness to dry and fix.
+A humidifier in the room is a great resource.

 Polyurethane caulk ought not to be presented to water or added moisture immediately for at least three to seven days.